E. J. Singler

-Edward J. "E. J." Singler (born June 6, 1990) is an American professional basketball player who last played for the Canterbury Rams of the New Zealand National Basketball League (NZNBL).
+Edward J. Singler (born June 6, 1990) is an American former professional basketball player.
 He played college basketball for the University of Oregon.
 As a senior at Oregon, he was named to the All-Pac-12 first team.

 High school career

-Singler attended South Medford High School where he was the 2009 OSAA 6A State Player of the Year after averaging 21.8 points, 10.8 rebounds, 5.0 assists, 1.4 blocks and 1.0 steals per game as a senior, helping the Panthers to a 21-8 record and a sixth-place finish at the OSAA Class 6A tournament.
+Singler attended South Medford High School, where he was the 2009 OSAA 6A State Player of the Year after averaging 21.8 points, 10.8 rebounds, 5.0 assists, 1.4 blocks and 1.0 steals per game as a senior, helping the Panthers to a 21–8 record and a sixth-place finish at the OSAA Class 6A tournament.
 He also was named the 2009 Gatorade Oregon Boys Basketball Player of the Year and the Southwest Conference Player of the Year.

 College career

 In his senior year with the Oregon Ducks, Singler averaged 11.7 points, 4.9 rebounds, and 2.8 assists in 31 minutes per game as the Ducks advanced to the Sweet 16 of the NCAA Tournament.